Skip to main content

 Family law affects every member of society.
 Modern legal regulation of family relationships involves a complex interaction between the family and the state.

+Family law affects every member of society.
+Modern legal regulation of family relationships involves a complex relationship between the family and the state.
 Marriage, divorce and the legal status of offspring are intertwined with questions of financial provision, child welfare and wider public policy issues.

 Topics covered